DGNNFlow: A Streaming Dataflow Architecture for Real-Time Edge-based Dynamic GNN Inference in HL-LHC Trigger Systems: Conclusion

 \section{Conclusion}

-This paper presented DGNNFlow, a streaming dataflow architecture for real-time edge-based dynamic GNN inference applications, especially HL-LHC trigger systems, with three extra functionalities as extension of FlowGNN~\cite{FlowGNN}, including (i) Enhanced MP Units, (ii) Node Embedding Broadcast, (iii) dynamic graph construction auxiliary setup.
-DGNNFlow exhibited 1.6$\times$ - 6.3$\times$ speedup and 0.22$\times$ power consumption compared to NVIDIA RTX A6000 GPU with batch sizes 1 to 4, 3.2$\times$ - 5.1$\times$ speedup and 0.25$\times$ power consumption compared to Intel Xeon Gold 6226R CPU.
-These results indicate that DGNNFlow provides the first pivotal step towards developing edge-based dynamic GNN inference in HL-LHC trigger systems.
+This paper presented DGNNFlow, a streaming dataflow architecture for real-time edge-based dynamic GNN inference applications, especially HL-LHC trigger systems, with three novel functionalities as extension of FlowGNN~\cite{FlowGNN}, including Enhanced MP Units, Node Embedding Broadcast, and Input Dynamic Graph Construction.
+DGNNFlow exhibited 2.59x - 4.36x and 1.30x - 2.14x speedup compared to NVIDIA RTX A6000 GPU (at batch sizes 1 and 2) with 3.59x - 3.70x less power consumption, achieved 2.29x - 3.54x speedup with 1.93x - 2.12x less power consumption compared to Intel Xeon Gold 6226R CPU.
+DGNNFlow provides the first pivotal step for hardware acceleration of edge-based dynamic GNN inference in HL-LHC trigger systems and is effectively applicable for edge-based dynamic GNN models.